-Florida Keys Sailing - Veterans
+Florida Keys Sailing for Veterans

-· to live (cook, eat, sleep, work and learn) as a team aboard a small open sailboat.
+- Live (cook, eat, sleep, work and learn) as a team aboard a small open sailboat.

 To apply for this course click the enroll button next to the course dates that work for you.
 Our expert Course Advisors are available to answer questions or begin your application process at 855-802-0307.